Abstract Submission Guidelines

 Q: Is there a template to help me format my abstract?

-Yes, please review to our “Abstract Categories and Types” heading further up on this page.
+Yes, please reffer to our “Abstract Categories and Types” section on this page.

 Q: Can I submit more than one abstract as an author/co-author?